jremillard/osm-import-toolkit/README.md

  2. Make a database owned by the new postGIS user called "gis".
  3. Install PostGIS postgis.sql and spatial_ref_sys to gis database.
  4. Install hstore extension to gis database.
- 5. Enabled network access in PostGIS
+ 5. Enabled network access in PostGIS.
  6. Setup schema for pgsnapshot to gis database.
  7. Setup linestring support for pgsnapshot to gis database.